 With construction happening above the drainage system, mistakes made during drainage installation can cause costly problems in future.

-This is our guide to the principles of installing a foul water underground drainage system.
-We hope it provides some useful information before your next drainage installation project.
-(For information on surface water drainage, you can visit our Land Drainage section)
+This is our guide to the principles of installing a foul water underground drainage system in England & Wales following Building Regulations Part H. We hope it provides some useful information before your next drainage installation project.
+For Scotland and Northern Ireland seek guidance in the technical documentation available from the Scottish Government and Northern Ireland Assembly.

 The principles of underground drainage